kodecocodes/english-style-guide/README.md

 ## Other Style Guidelines

 **American vs. British English**
 Use American English in your articles.
 If you aren't sure if you're using the right version, you can refer to this [American to British dictionary](http://projectbritain.com/americanbritish/index.html), check a list of common [American vs. British idioms](https://www.italki.com/article/126/up-to-you-or-down-to-you-some-differences-between-british-and-american-english-idioms?hl=en), or paste your text into a [British to American converter](https://www.infoenglish.net/british-to-american-english/).
+You can also read this [comprehensive guide to British vs. American language](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English) on Wikipedia.

 **Apple**
 Use the pronoun *it* to refer to Apple and any other company or organization; do not use *they*.